Love fishing AND kayaking? Here’s how to get a fishing kayak that is awesome for both.

-Here are the most important features to look for when choosing a fishing kayak:
+Here are the most important features to look for when choosing an awesome fishing kayak:

-- Durable – Fishing isn’t all cotton wool … there are hooks, knives, spiky fish, pliers, and all sorts of sharp-edged items involved.
-So you need a kayak that is durable enough to withstand a few scratches and bumps.
+Fishing isn’t all cotton wool … there are hooks, knives, spiky fish, pliers, and all sorts of sharp-edged items involved.
+So you need a fishing kayak that is durable enough to withstand a few scratches and bumps.

-- Comfortable – Maybe I’m doing it wrong, but it seems to me that fishing involves a whole lot of sitting around and relaxing.
+Maybe I’m doing it wrong, but it seems to me that fishing involves a whole lot of sitting around and relaxing.
 So why not do it in comfort?
-Look for a kayak with a soft seat and excellent back support.
+Look for a fishing kayak with a soft seat and excellent back support.

-- Spacious – You need somewhere to secure your fishing gear.
-Look for a kayak that has space to put an esky and tackle box, somewhere to secure your paddle when not in use, rod holders and mounts for your gadgets (more rod holders, EPIRB, PLB, Go-Pro, fish finder etc).
+You need somewhere to secure your fishing gear.
+Look for a fishing kayak that has space to put an esky and tackle box, somewhere to secure your paddle when not in use, rod holders and mounts for your gadgets (more rod holders, EPIRB, PLB, Go-Pro, fish finder etc).